 The Newborn Screening Ontario Submitter Quality Indicator Report

 Newborn Screening Ontario (NSO) has developed tools and metrics to help hospitals and midwifery practices gauge whether they are using the current screening system optimally and to ensure timely and high quality screening for infants in their care.
-The reports are distributed on a quarterly basis and provide information about five key newborn screening (NBS) performance indicators:
+The reports are distributed on a quarterly basis and provide information about six key newborn screening (NBS) performance indicators:

 - Dried Blood Spot (DBS) Transit Time Indicator